We have shipped SysKit Monitor 8.3.0. This minor release brings new features and improvements.

 - Completely refactored and optimized Performance Counters collection.
 Now, it’s even better and faster!
 Event logging for this system job is also improved.

-- Handled the SQL exception when the execute permission was denied on the SysKit database for a user.
+- Handled the SQL exception when the execute permission was denied on the SysKit Monitor database for a user.

 - Monitored computers count in the left navigation wasn’t refreshing correctly upon changes on the Administration tab.